 Part ii) Select 3 learning opportunities that are available to you, you could select ones from the list above or ones that are specific to you.
 For each learning opportunity, list how it will help you to improve the way you work.

-- PROACT-SCIPr Training – Will teach me how to manage challenging and aggressive behaviour correctly and give me the confidence to work with individuals that have behaviour that challenges.
+- PROACT-SCIPr Training – This will teach me how to manage challenging and aggressive behaviour correctly and give me the confidence to work with individuals that have behaviour that challenges.

-- Care Certificate – Will give me the basic foundation of knowledge, skills and understanding I need to work in the health and social care sector.
+- Care Certificate – This will give me the basic foundation of knowledge, skills and understanding I need to work in the health and social care sector.

-- Maths Functional Skills – Will help me to reach the right level in my maths skills to perform my job role competently.
+- Maths Functional Skills – This will help me to reach the right level in my maths skills to perform my job role competently.

 Continuing professional development (CPD) is essential for work in the health and social care sectors.
 Explain why CPD is important for your own and others’ development.

-Continuing Professional Development (CPD) is essential for a health and social care worker because it means that workers stay up-to-date with current legislation and standards as well as remaining competent in performing their role.
+Continuing Professional Development (CPD) is essential for a health and social care worker because it means that we can stay up-to-date with current legislation and standards as well as remain competent in performing our role.

-Over time, things do change and it is important that workers’ knowledge, skills and understanding remain relevant so that their practice is correct.
+Over time, things do change, and it is important that a worker’s knowledge, skills and understanding remain relevant so that their practice is correct.